 When an issue is detected with Splunk Infrastructure Monitoring, it triggers the incident management lifecycle.
 In addition to detecting an issue, Splunk Infrastructure Monitoring is also used in the investigation step of the incident management cycle.
 Splunk Infrastructure Monitoring might be a single part of a set of investigation tools you use depending on the issue - for example, you might also use Splunk ITSI.

 The incident management lifecycle

 What problems does Splunk Infrastructure Monitoring help solve?

 Splunk Infrastructure Monitoring helps organizations stay on top of the health and performance of their technology infrastructure.
-Splunk IM’s streaming architecture will detect issues in real time, allowing for faster recovery and minimized impact on end user experience.
+Splunk Infrastructure Monitoring’s streaming architecture detects issues in real time, allowing for faster recovery and minimized impact on end user experience.

 What are some business initiatives Splunk Infrastructure Monitoring ties into?